RichardYan6626/Pdf-QA/README.md

 # PDF Question Answering App

 This application allows you to upload PDFs and ask questions about their content using GPT-4.
+Notice: When working with PDF of hundreds of pages, the upload will take a few minutes, but the retrieval time
+        does not change much.

 ## Prerequisites
 - Docker